JulianR0/monstermod-redo/README.md

 I'm aware that the plugin is far from perfect, and there are a few things that need polishing *-especially the AI-*.
 I'll try to fix/will be fixing as the project evolves:

-- The Heavy Weapons Grunt AI is borked, they "run" with their miniguns like if they have pistols.
+- Rarely, Stukabats will become unable to fly towards their target, standing in air doing seemingly nothing.
+Cause of bug unknown.

-- Monster "turning speed" (yaw speed) is too slow.
-While this doesn't cause any breaks, it degrades the quality of the AI, making them really easy to cheese.
+- Entvars are not recognized, so anything that is a pevfield that is not used by monstermod is unusable.

 There are probably more issues that aren't listed here, I'll attempt to fix them as I find them.
 Of course, any bug report is welcome.
+If reporting a bug, try to explain step by step how the bug ocurred.
+The easier it is to replicate a bug, the easier it is to locate it and fix it.

 ## Milestones